wirnat/axara/README.md

 - Easy to use and learn

-- Can be used to generate boilerplate, architectural pattern, layer, small module, and code file
+- Can be used to CRUD code, generate boilerplate, architectural pattern, layer, small module, and code file

 - Generate your repeatable code such as repository, mock, delivery, view, and other some unique repeatable task.